 Life Is Long – An Alternative Way To Think About FIRE

-One of the things that makes the FIRE movement so powerful is just how remarkable those principles are when you apply them to your life.
-We’ve all read the Shockingly Simple Math Behind Early Retirement.
+One of the things that make the FIRE movement so powerful is just how remarkable those principles are when you apply them to your life.
+Many of us changed our lives after we read the Shockingly Simple Math Behind Early Retirement.
 And Four Pillar Freedom has his awesome Early Retirement Grid which details how long it’ll take you to reach financial independence based on what you earn and what you spend.

 What both of these authors showed us is that financial independence is something that you can reach much faster than most people think.
 A 50% savings rate means you’ll only have to work for 17 years.
 So, someone graduating from college at 22 years old, then applying that 50% savings rate principle means they’ll be financially independent before they’re 40 years old.
 Increase that number to 65% or more and you’re looking at financial independence in 10 years or less – retirement at 30, rather than 65.